jonathankopp/Thorfinn-Cookbook/README.md

 - Using Thorfinn to compress Token size of context for in-context learning
 - Using Throfinn's search algorithms to outperform general "cosine_similarity" based searching

-Reach out to jonathan.koppelm@gmail.com for a valid token to pull Thorfinn package today!
+Reach out to jonathan.koppelm@gmail.com for a valid token to use Thorfinn today!
 Also, reach out if you would like to help develop Thorfinn